 - Inquiring about an applicant's criminal history on an initial application.

-An employer may obtain a job applicant's criminal history at any time.
+An employer may obtain a job applicant's publicly available criminal background report at any time.

 An employer is exempt from the restrictions on advertising and initial employment applications when: